Covering the Legislature

 • No supplemental lighting or flashes are allowed in the chamber.

-• Live shots from the chamber should be cleared with the Clerk as early as possible, preferably several days prior to the event.
+• Live broadcasts from the chamber should be cleared with the Clerk as early as possible, preferably several days prior to the event.

 Press credentials are not required to cover public hearings.
 Much of a hearing's protocol is determined by the committee chairperson, but here are some general tips on how to cover hearings effectively: